newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 );
 ```
 ### Example 4: Correlated Subqueries
 Finding employees with salaries above their department average.
-Assume a table employees.
+Assume a table of employees.
+In the given SQL query, the subquery is considered a correlated subquery because it references a column from the outer query, creating a dependency between the inner and outer queries.
 ```sql
 SELECT employee_id, employee_name, salary
 FROM employees e